desihub/nightwatch/docker/README.md

 ```
 user@cori01: $ export RANCHER_ENVIRONMENT=cattle-dev
 ```
 Now, we will create the directory structure we need for the application to work smoothly, and to mount our volumes properly.
 First, create a directory you want to keep the docker-compose files, and nginx configurations in.
+Note: rancher defaults the stack name to the directory it is currently in- so name your directory appropriately.
 ```
-user@cori01: $ export SPIN_DIRECTORY=path/to/where/you/want/the/project/
+user@cori01: $ export SPIN_DIRECTORY=path/to/where/you/want/the/project/stack-name
 user@cori01: $ mkdir $SPIN_DIRECTORY && cd $SPIN_DIRECTORY
 ```
 This should probably be somewhere near to the static html files and data that we will use to populate the app, or somewhere from which you can easily gain access to those files (as we will be mounting those other directories into our containers).
 For example, this is my own directory structure that I use, all within my own global project filesystem directory:
 ```
-├── nightwatch-stack (contains docker files)
+├── nightwatch-stack (SPIN_DIRECTORY, contains docker files)
 │   ├── docker-compose.yml
+|   ├── nightwatch.env
 │   ├── web (contains specific nginx stuff)
 │   │   ├── nginx.conf
 ├── qqatest